Showing posts with label Social Justice & Human Rights. Show all posts

 I visited the Island of Guimaras for the first time in March 2014 and met a Religious Community in San Lorenzo.
 That was just about 2 hours of immersion, but I felt the warm welcome from the Religious leaders and the members.
 That was the Iglesia Filipina Independiente or Philippine Independent Church that I have served through a practical health talk as part of our WellLife Program delivered in key cities in the Philippines.

-Apart from meeting with the Religious Community, I could enjoy swimming at the beach with its semi-white sand and clear waters, so I promised to come back to explore the other side of the Island.
+Apart from meeting with the Religious Community, I could enjoy swimming at the beach with its semi-white sand and clear waters, so I promised to return to explore the other side of the Island.
 In December 2014, I returned and enjoyed a day in the islet called "Tatlong Pulo" in Jordan.
 That was my first ever camping in a cove and my second and last visit to the island I call a paradise.

 WellLife Program in San Lorenzo, Guimaras in 2014